The Eastview Wrestling Community offers many opportunities for kids of various ages to wrestle throughout the year.

 The 3rd-6th grade group will raise the bar a bit in general athletic training techniques.
 It will also review some of the basic techniques from Session 1 and introduces more intermediate and some advanced wrestling techniques.

-Wrestlers who are proficient in our fundamental moves (single leg takedown, double leg takedown, Hi-C takedown, half nelson and defense to the half, our crossface turn series, and stand ups) are welcome to join this program and practice.
+Wrestlers who are knowledgeable in our fundamental moves (single leg takedown, double leg takedown, Hi-C takedown, half nelson and defense to the half, our crossface turn series, and stand ups) are welcome to join this program and practice.

-This Traveling Wrestling program is for 6th-8th grade wrestlers who want to extend their Middle School wrestling seasons into January and February and compete with other programs.
+This Traveling Wrestling program is for 6th-8th grade wrestlers who want to extend their Middle School wrestling seasons into January and February and compete with other out-of-district programs.

 The 6th-8th grade group raises the bar a bit in general athletic training techniques.
 They will be strength training and practicing on Mondays and Thursdays with the 9th Grade wrestling team at Eastview High School.
 Practices will generally run from 3:45 (or as soon as they can get to EV and ready for practice) until 5:30.

 This session will review some of the basic techniques taught in the Middle School season and introduces more intermediate and some advanced wrestling techniques.
 All middle school wrestlers are welcome to join this program and practice.
 There will be opportunities to compete and receive coaching in nearby tournaments.
 Session 2 wrestlers may choose to compete and be coached in state qualifying tournaments as well.